Parsippany–Troy Hills, New Jersey: Dutch settlement

-On August 27, 1664, three English ships approached Fort Amsterdam and the fort was surrendered to the English.
-The English took control of New Netherland and Morris County came under control of the colony of New York.
-New Jersey was established shortly thereafter.
-Relations with the Native Americans improved for a while.
+On August 27, 1664, three English ships approached Fort Amsterdam, and surrendered the fort to the English.
+The English took control of New Netherland, and Morris County was included in the colonial-era Province of New York.

-There was a war with the Dutch ten years later, with the Dutch retaking control of New Amsterdam, but after a year returned it to the English.
+Relations with the Native Americans improved briefly after New Jersey's independent establishment.
+In a war between the Dutch and British ten years later.
+However, the Dutch retook control of New Amsterdam.
+A year later, it returned to the British.
 Relations with the Native Americans and English improved for a while.
-English settlers started to move into the area around 1700.
-The Parsippany area had flat land and fertile soil, and a fresh water supply, allowing them to succeed at farming.
-All types of game, especially waterfowl, provided colonists a chance to succeed.
+Settlers from England began moving to the area around 1700.
+The Parsippany area had flat land and fertile soil, and a fresh water supply, which created a suitable location for successful farming.